 *abstract

-Motivation: Finding orthologous genes is a primary step in every comparative genomic study.
-Orthologous group identification lay the basis for genome annotations.
-With the unprecedented increase in the number of fully sequenced genomes, conventional methods are becoming less and less feasible.
+Motivation: Finding orthologous genes between sequenced genomes is a primary step in comparative genomic studies.
+With the exponentially increasing the number of sequenced genomes, comparative genomics becomes more powerful than ever for genomic analysis.
+However, the very large number of genomes needing to be analyzed makes conventional orthologous prediction methods incapable for the tasks.
+Thus new ultrafast tools are urgently needed. .

-Results: Herein, we represent PorthoMCL, a parallel implementation of OrthoMCL, which will address the problem of finding orthologous genes among large number of genomes.
+Results: Here, we represent PorthoMCL, a parallel implementation of OrthoMCL, for finding orthologous genes among a large number of genomes.

-Availability: PorthoMCL (source, binaries, sample dataset and documentation) is available under the MIT license in the github repository: github.com/etabari/PorthoMCL.
-The results of ortholog identification for 2,758 prokaryotic genomes are available to download from: UPLOAD IT SOMEWHERE (10GB compressed [51gb uncompressed]).
+Availability: PorthoMCL (source code, executables, sample datasets and documentation) is available under the MIT license in the github repository: github.com/etabari/PorthoMCL.
+The results of orthologs identified for 2,758 prokaryotic genomes are available for downloading at: UPLOAD IT SOMEWHERE (10GB compressed [51gb uncompressed]).

-Contact: sseyedit@uncc.edu.
+Contact: zcsu@uncc.edu.

 introduction

-The advancements in speed, efficiency and affordability of whole-genome sequencing methods have offered the field of comparative genomics the potential to analyze individual genomes instead of reference assemblies.
-Such comparative analyses could be used to discover differences between individuals and the extent to which these differences affect their response to the environment.
-The rate at which this data is growing is outpacing the conventional comparative genomics methods and algorithms that is used to store, process and analyze.
-This requires new methods and algorithms as well as adaptation of existing procedures to which scientist are accustomed.
+The rapid advance in sequencing technologies has made sequencing a prokaryotic genome at an unprecedented fast speed and low cost.
+As a resulting thousands of prokaryotic genomes have been fully sequenced, and these number can soon reach tens of thousands.
+These large number of completed genomes render comparative genomics ever powerful for gene annotations and tackling important theoretical and application problems.
+However, the rate at which genomes are sequenced outpace that at which CPU speed increases.
+This poses a great challenge in comparative genomics genomic analysis of these very large number of genomes, and solicits new algorithms as well as adaptation of existing tools in parallel environment to accomplish tasks.

-Orthology is a strong indication of functional conservation and, therefore, provides a functional annotation of experimentally undetermined proteins as well as a basis for individual genome comparison (Alexeyenko et al., 2006).
-Orthologs are genes in different species that derive from a single gene in their last common ancestor and are created by speciation events, whereas paralogs are results of gene duplication within a species with a purpose of functional redundancy.
-If the duplication happened before speciation, they are called outparalogs, while inparalogs are when the duplication happened after speciation (Sonnhammer et al., 2002).
+Orthology is a strong indication of conservation in both sequence and function between genes in different genomes .
+Therefore, identification of orthologous genes among a group of genomes is crucial to almost any comparative genomic analysis (Alexeyenko et al., 2006).
+Orthologs are genes in different species that derive from a single gene in their last common ancestor and are derived by speciation events, which in contrast to paralogs that are resulted from gene duplication within a species, thus may have different functions.
+Depending on the duplication happened before or after speciation, they are called outparalogs or inparalogs, respectively (Sonnhammer et al., 2002).
+A major challenge in orthologs predictions is to differentiate true orthologs of a gene from the orthologs of its paralogs.

-OrthoMCL is one of the most widely used algorithms for generating orthologous groups across multiple eukaryotic genomes.
-Similar to many other orthology finding algorithm, it is based on reciprocal best hits in all-against-all BLAST searches of complete proteomes.
+OrthoMCL is one of the most widely used algorithms for predicting orthologous genes across multiple eukaryotic genomes.
+Similar to many other fast orthology prediction algorithms, it is based on reciprocal best hits in all-against-all BLAST searches of complete proteomes of the genomes.
+OrthoMCL represents the sequence similarity among the sequences using a weighted graph, where nodes are the genes and two genes are connected by an edge if their similarity is greater than a cutoff BLAST score with the score being the weight.
 To distinguish paralogs and orthologs, OrthoMCL identifies recent paralogs to be included in ortholog groups as within-species BLAST hits that are reciprocally better than between-species hits (Li et al., 2003).
-It then applies the Markov Cluster algorithm (Van Dongen, 2000) it to group (putative) orthologs and paralogs.
+Orthologs and paralogs are identified by finding the heavily connected subgraphs using the Markov Cluster algorithm (Van Dongen, 2000) .
+However, OrthoMCL relies on a relational database system for storing and reading data,,making it especially inefficient when the number of genomes becomes large.
+To overcome this problem, we developed a parallel orthology prediction tool using MCL, PorthoMCL.
+In addition to the parallelization, a more efficient data structure makes PorthoMCL highly scalable, thus it can work on a very large number of genomes on a distributed-memory computing cluster.

 POrthoMCL